 What pages and links do they visit most?

-Companies shape customer personas in different ways.
-If you’re a local business selling to a specific community, then it pays to understand the group’s culture and beliefs.
-If you’re in B2B and targeting a company decision-maker, focus your persona around that person’s role and business environment.
+Marketers shape customer personas in different ways.
+If you’re a local business selling to a specific community, then it makes sense to understand the group’s culture and beliefs.
+If you’re in B2B and targeting a company decision-maker, focus your persona around the person’s role and business environment.

-You have your sources and a general idea of what information to look for.
+Identify your information sources and have a general idea of what information to look for.
 Now, what questions should you ask?

-Pick the aspects that are the most important to your business.
+Pick the aspects most important to your business.
 With each bullet point, ask yourself: “In what way can it positively or negatively affect interaction with my brand?”

 For example, location can lead to questions like “How convenient is it for her to visit my store?” or “Which of my competitors are very visible in her area?”
 Big questions, like pain points, could lead to even more questions.
 “What is the most stressful part of her day?
 What solutions has she tried before that didn’t work?
 How can my product be presented as a better solution?”